 OUR SUPPLY CHAINS

-RESPONSIBILITY FOR ANTI-SLAVOURY INITIATIVES
+RESPONSIBILITY FOR ANTI-SLAVERY INITIATIVES

 The relevant leaders of the HR, Technical, Procurement and Operations functions are responsible for the implementation, development and on-going maintenance of the policy within their respective business units whilst also working together to ensure there is a coordinated approach to tacking this issue.

 We remain committed to minimising the risk of modern slavery or human trafficking in our supply chains or in any part of our business.
-Our policies on Preventing Hidden Labour Exploitation and Responsible Recruitment reflect our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure modern slavery and human trafficking is not taking place anywhere in our supply chains.
+Our Polies on Preventing Hidden Labour Exploitation and Responsible Recruitment reflect our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure modern slavery and human trafficking is not taking place anywhere in our supply chains.

 DUE DILIGENCE PROCESSES FOR SLAVERY AND HUMAN TRAFFICKING